ClickUp vs Trello: Complete Comparison (2026)

 Which has better AI -- ClickUp or Trello?

 ClickUp Brain is significantly more capable -- multi-model access (GPT, Gemini, Claude), enterprise search, AI agents, and task automation.
-But it costs $9-28/user/month extra.
+But it costs $9-28/user/month extra and is billed per seat (not per user who actually uses AI).
 Trello includes basic AI on Premium ($10/user/month) for content generation and resolution board building.
 ClickUp's AI is more powerful; Trello's is included in the plan price.

 What is a good alternative to both ClickUp and Trello?